 .github/pull_request_template.md.
 It encourages all team members to describe their pull requests.
 It is also way easier to write when you have description field populated with a template.
 Here you can find a template that we use in one of our projects https://gist.github.com/weemanjz/a20ccb9f3f492b9bd21ab026a1d46353

-- Even if your suggestion comes from objective sources (e.g. style guidelines), DO ask the author to do something instead of telling them to do something.
-“Please keep all widgets frobnicated as per our style guide - [link]”
+- Even if your suggestion comes from objective sources (e.g. code style guidelines), DO ask the author to do something instead of telling them to do something.
+“Please keep all widgets frobnicated as per our code style guide - [link]”

-- DO be prompt in doing your reviews.
+- DO be prompt in doing your code reviews.
 You shouldn’t break your flow to do them, but try to keep the loop tight if at all possible.
 Some people like doing them at either the beginning or end of their workdays, as either “warmup” or “cooldown”.

 Please note that these keywords have been inserted in a manner to keep the context and coherence of the text intact.
 If you would like them in any specific places, kindly specify.